Tilko/SerDesJavaDataModelGenerator/README.md

 From an OpenAPI API description (written in Yaml) you can generate some scaffold code (client and server side) for the API that you desire.
 The present tool addresses 2 things:
 1) To learn the OpenAPI specification, a more formal specification can be much more efficient (cf. the types definition below).
-2) To have programmatic access (read and write) to your description in order to, for example integrate this description in a more global description of your system (for example with the database part ...) (in order to automate more boiler-plate code).
+2) To have programmatic access (read and write) to your description in order to, for example, integrate this description in a more global description of your system (for example with the database part ...) (in order to automate more boiler-plate code).
 For that example I wrote data types structures that corresponds to the OpenAPI specification (I omitted a couple of language elements):